takos22/codingame/docs/index.rst

 If you're having trouble with something, these resources might help.

-- Ask us and hang out with us in our :resource:`Discord <discord>` server.
+- Ask us and hang out with us in our :resource:`Discord server <discord>`.
 - If you're looking for something specific, try the :ref:`index <genindex>` or :ref:`searching <search>`.
 - Report bugs in the :resource:`issue tracker <issues>`.